-A four-year university is the dream for most, if not all students, as they are told to work hard at high school so they can achieve the best grade point, join the best clubs and sports, hang out with the right kids; in order to get into the best universities.
+A four-year university is the dream for most, if not all students, as they are told to work hard at high school so they can achieve the best grade point average, join the best clubs and sports, hang out with the right kids in order to gain acceptance to the best universities.

 But, what if a graduating senior doesn’t want to jump right into a $40,000-per-year college when they don’t know what they want to do?
 As a seventeen or eighteen-year-old student, society puts pressure on many to know what you’re going to do with the rest of your life, and justify this by spending over $100,000 in student loans that you’ll use most of your life trying to repay.
 What if that’s not what you want right now?
-What if you need more time, but don’t want to waste time either?
-If you’re worried about your future, and rightfully so, then community college may be right for you.
+What if you need more time, but don’t want to waste it either?
+If you’re worried about the future, and rightfully so, then community college may be a good fit for you.

-Students are brought up to think a certain way about higher education, including that attending four-year universities is the most direct route to success.
-Any other route then this will only lead to heartache, setbacks and unhappiness.
+Students are brought up to think a certain way about higher education, including that attending four-year universities is the most direct route to success; any other will only lead to heartache, setbacks and unhappiness.
 When reviewing one’s future options, the term “a good education” is rarely said in the same breath as the term “community colleges.”

-Community college offer the same level of educational experience, but does so in more practical amounts.
-They have the same class offerings (English, Psychology, Biology, Calculus), but does so at a more affordable cost.
+Community college (on-campus or online) offers the same level of educational experience, but does so in more practical ways.
+They have the same class offerings (English, Psychology, Biology, Calculus) but at a more affordable cost.

-So how come so many students and their parents are willing to give away thousands of dollars each semester?
-Perhaps so their degree has the name of a four-year university on it, or maybe so that they can have the “traditional college experience” that many envision in high school.
+So why are so many students and parents willing to give away thousands of dollars each semester?
+Perhaps so their degree has the name of a four-year university on it, or maybe to have the “traditional college experience” that many envision in high school.
 Perhaps a family member or friend is an alumnus of a certain institution?
 However, all that and more can still be achieved by going to a community college.

-Four-year universities are not with merit; they often have outstanding faculty members who represent the best in their given field.
+Four-year universities are not without merit, they often have outstanding faculty members who represent the best in their given field.
 However, you don’t typically receive access to those specific professors until you are in your junior or senior years, with courses that are directly related to your major.
 Does it really matter who teaches you Algebra or English Lit in college?
 Perhaps not.
 Your junior and senior years hold the most weight, as you are soundly immersed in your program.
-Most community colleges offer Associate of Arts/Science degrees, not Bachelor Degrees.
-Transferring to a University is most students’ ultimate outcome who want a Bachelors.
-Why not save a couple hundred thousand and spare your parents the heart attack?
-If you’re paying your tuition, you could save yourself from the decades of debt.
+Most community colleges offer Associate of Arts/Science degrees rather than a Bachelor Degree.
+Transferring to a University is most students’ ultimate outcome who want a Bachelors degree, so why not save a couple hundred thousand and spare your parents the heart attack?
+If you’re paying your tuition, you could save yourself from decades of debt.

 Is community college just as good as a university?